pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The moment we want to believe something, we suddenly see all the arguments for it, and become blind to the arguments against it."
 --George Bernard Shaw

+"Every person who has mastered a profession is a skeptic concerning it."
+--George Bernard Shaw

 "Real wealth is not so much what we have as what we are."
 --Sterling W. Sill